flant/cert-manager-webhook-regru/README.md

-# ClusterIssuer for Regru API
+# ClusterIssuer for the Regru API

+### Motivation

+cert-manager automates the management and issuance of TLS certificates in Kubernetes clusters.
+It ensures that certificates are valid and updates them when necessary.

+A certificate authority resource, such as ClusterIssuer, must be declared in the cluster to start the certificate issuance procedure.
+It is used to generate signed certificates by honoring certificate signing requests.

+For some DNS providers, there are no predefined CusterIssuer resources.
+Fortunately, cert-manager allows you to write your own ClusterIssuer.

-This solver can be used when you want to use cert-manager with Regru API.
-API documentation is [here](https://www.reg.ru/reseller/api2doc).
+This solver allows you to use cert-manager with the Regru API.
+Documentation on the Regru API is available [here](https://www.reg.ru/reseller/api2doc).

+# Usage

-## Install cert-manager (optional step)
+### Install cert-manager (optional step)
-If you need install cert-manager in your kubernetes cluster, you can use [command](https://cert-manager.io/docs/installation/) from official documentation.
+Use the following command from the [official documentation](https://cert-manager.io/docs/installation/) the install cert-manager in your Kubernetes cluster:

 ```shell
 kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.9.1/cert-manager.yaml
 ```

-## Install Webhook
+### Install the webhook
 ```shell
 git clone https://github.com/flant/clusterissuer-regru.git
 ```

-You must edit file `values.yaml` in repository by specifying the fields `zone`, `image`, `user`, `password`, for example:
+Edit the `values.yaml` file in the cloned repository and enter the appropriate values in the fields `zone`, `image`, `user`, `password`.
+Example:
 ```yaml
 issuer:
   zone: my-domain-test.ru